igor-stojanov/igor-stojanov/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Node.js, Deno.js, Express.js
 - 🚀 I’m looking to collaborate on the projects
-- ⚡ I love to play guitar and sing
+- ⚡ I love palying the guitar and singing
 - 📫 How to reach me stojanovigor99@hotmail.com

 ##